- Current Team

 In 2011, OKWU finished 14-5-2 and received Peterson’s first birth into the NAIA National Tournament.
 The Eagles won the MCAC regular season and post season tournament Championships.
 The Eagles face Baker University in the first round of the NAIA National Tournament, where they were defeated 2-0.

-In all, Peterson has guided OWKU to 3 MCAC regular season championships, 2 MCAC Tournament titles, 1 KCAC regular season championship, 1 KCAC Tournament championship and to 5 consecutive NAIA Tournaments.
-The Eagles have finished ranked in the NAIA Final Poll the last 5 years and the NCCAA Final Poll the last 5 years during Peterson¹s leadership.
+In all, Peterson has guided OWKU to 3 MCAC regular season championships, 2 MCAC Tournament titles, 3 KCAC regular season championship, 2 KCAC Tournament championship and to 7 consecutive NAIA Tournaments.
+The Eagles have finished ranked in the NAIA Final Poll the last 7 years under Peterson’s leadership.

-OKWU has also produced 44 all-conference honorees since 2010 and Peterson has coached the MCAC Offensive Player of the Year, 4 times, MCAC Defensive Player of the Year, MCAC Newcomer of the Year 4 times, MCAC Freshman of the Year, KCAC Most Valuable Player, KCAC Offensive Player of the year and KCAC Defensive Player of the year.
-Coach Peterson has coached 8 NAIA All-American award winners and 4 NCCAA All-American award winners.
+OKWU has also produced 62 all-conference honorees since 2010 and Peterson has coached the MCAC Offensive Player of the Year, 4 times, MCAC Defensive Player of the Year, MCAC Newcomer of the Year 4 times, MCAC Freshman of the Year, KCAC Most Valuable Player 3 times, KCAC Offensive Player of the year 2 times and KCAC Defensive Player of the year 3 times.
+Coach Peterson has coached 17 NAIA All-American award winners and 4 NCCAA All-American award winners.